 - Topic - selected from the CALI Legal Research Topic Grid.
 Please check the list of Lessons in Progress as well as the Topic Grid to ensure that the lesson doesn't already exist or is in progress.

 - Estimated delivery date for the exercise.
-(NOTE: a final version of the lesson is due within 12 months of acceptance of proposal.
+(NOTE: a final version of the lesson is due within 12 months of the acceptance of your proposal.
 A first draft should be submitted no later than 8-9 months after proposal acceptance in order to meet this deadline.)

 - If submitting a state legal research lesson, there should be a hypothetical included that directs students through the materials covered in the lesson.
 If one lesson already exists for your state, it is encouraged that your hypothetical either feature the same characters and/or situation that the existing lesson already uses.